linkerd/website/linkerd.io/content/2/supported-protocols/_index.md

 If you're working with a protocol that can't be automatically recognized by Linkerd, use the `--skip-inbound-ports` and `--skip-outbound-ports` flags when running `linkerd inject`.

+This list includes default ports used by some server-speak-first protocols.
+You would need to manually add these ports to both `--skip-inbound-ports` and `--skip-outbound-ports` if you proxy these connections through Linkerd:

+* 4222 - NATS
+* 6379 - Redis
+* 27017 - MongoDB

 For example, if your application makes requests to a MySQL database running on port 4406, use the command: